The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 **What happens if there are two targets?**

-If both targets will last long enough, using Higanbana on each and reapply as necessary.
+If both targets will last long enough, use Higanbana on each and reapply as necessary.
 Do not use Kaeshi: Higanbana, even in this scenario it is more worthwhile to build one Sen with Yukikaze and apply the DoT that way than it is to burn Kaeshi on Higanbana.
 Two targets also introduces its own unique rotation, where you are using Fuko > Mangetsu/Oka to generate your Getsu/Ka Sen but using Hakaze > Yukikaze to generate your Setsu Sen, then spend them on Tenka Goken instead of building three Sen and using Midare Setsugekka.
 This is because Tenka Goken is also the most efficient in terms of Sen usage as you can perform it three times over six Sen, as opposed to Midare Setsugekka twice over the same amount of Sens.

 # Conclusion